xodarap-ap/JILT/README.md

 Outputs for +5 and +12 have now been added to the board.
 These use 2 pin JST VH connectors

 Gerbers now available under Releases section.
-Full KiCAD project files including schematics and PCB design also available
+Full KiCAD project files including schematics and PCB design also available in JILT-Outputs KiCAD folder

 Use at your own risk.
 No warranties or support are provided for this product, this is a hobby project created for my own systems and may not be compatible with all boards/systems